 \subsection{Evolution of Quantum Processors}

-Quantum computer with great computation capabilities will be required in future quantum internet technologies, for performing complex computations.
+Quantum computer with great computation capabilities will be required in future QI technologies, for performing complex computations.
 They can solve the problems that are practically impossible with state-of-the-art supercomputers.
-The quantum network is becoming powerful and efficient because of the increase in the number of qubits at the end nodes, such as smart wearable, drones, satellites, smart cars.
+The quantum network is becoming powerful and efficient because of the increase in the number of qubits at the end nodes.
 To meet these requirements, quantum processors with double-digit qubits are evolving, that will shape the future of quantum networking.
-This technological development would help boost the economies of the world, as various cloud operators will make fortunes, with blind computing protocols maintaining user privacy.
+This technological development would help boost the economies of the world, as various cloud operators will make fortunes, with BQC protocols maintaining user privacy.
 Also, quantum computers will be linked to each other through pure entanglement, and communication will take place using quantum teleportation.
-The quantum internet might also assist quantum computer networking to reach even greater performance capacities.
+The QI might also assist quantum computer networking to reach even greater performance capacities.